This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- Pay close attention to what size pie crust you purchase.
-This filling is enough for a 9-inch store-bought graham cracker crust, which will say 6-ounces on the package.
-If you purchase the one that says 9-ounces that is actually for a 10-inch pie and you will not have enough filling.
+- Pay close attention to the size of the pie crust you purchase.
+This filling is enough for a 9-inch store-bought graham cracker crust, which will say 6 ounces on the package.
+If you purchase the one labeled 9 ounces, it is actually for a 10-inch pie, and you will not have enough filling.

 - You can make the lemon icebox pie a couple of days in advance if you need to.
 The pie will keep well in the refrigerator for 1-2 days.